ash-007-m/Polygon_Collider/README.md

 # Polygon_Collider_Visualizer

-A javascrpit program that utilizes three.js for graphical interface and GJK algorithim to detect the collision between two 3D convex  polygon, the GJK algo is so powerful that is you only need the vertices to two polygon to check the collision.
+A javascript program that utilizes three.js for graphical interface and GJK algorithim to detect the collision between two 3D convex  polygon, the GJK algo is so powerful that is you only need the vertices to two polygon to check the collision.